johngreenfield/catalyst/README.md

 - Compiler (Brain Dump Organizer): Turn chaotic thoughts into structured clarity.
 Dump all your free-form ideas into the Compiler, and Catalyst will organize them into coherent lists, prioritizing actionable items and helping you make sense of your mental landscape.

+- Meal Muse (Recipe Suggestion): Struggling with what to cook using the ingredients you already have?
+Meal Muse helps you make the most of your kitchen.
+Simply input a list of ingredients you have on hand, and Catalyst will suggest creative and delicious recipe ideas, helping you reduce food waste and inspire your next meal without a trip to the store.

 Catalyst is built with a secure client-server architecture, ensuring your Gemini API key remains protected on the server-side.
 The user-friendly frontend is crafted with HTML, CSS, and JavaScript, while the robust backend securely manages communication with the Gemini API.

 ## Key Design Principles